Neural graph embeddings as explicit low-rank matrix factorization for link prediction: Discussion

-In this work, we pushed forward our understanding of the interplay between the skip-gram powered neural graph embedding algorithms and the matrix factorization via SVD.
+Our work contributes to a better understanding of the interplay between the skip-gram powered neural graph embedding algorithms and matrix factorization.
 Neural graph embeddings implicitly decompose matrices that represent quantities derived from the co-occurrence frequencies in simulated random walks.
-Using explicit matrix factorization approaches via SVD we can obtain graph embeddings of rank $d$ with guarantees of best possible linear decomposition for this rank; alleviating thus the pain of hyperparameter tuning for the correct graph embedding $d$, under the linear decomposition assumption.
 We showed that the link prediction accuracy of graph embeddings strongly depends on the transformations of the original graph co-occurrence matrix that they decompose.
-Point-wise mutual information matrix need not be the only option, and if it is, then the entries corresponding to low-frequency pairs should be smoothened and not truncated for a better performance on link prediction.
+In particular, smoothening entries corresponding to low-frequency pairs, as opposed to truncating them, may lead to better performance in link prediction.

+Future work will be focused on addressing the limitations and devising workaround strategies to make sure that our approach can scale to very big graphs.
+In particular, we would like to incorporate spectral graph sparsification \citep{batson2013} into our algorithm.